Affligem Abbey

-Affligem Abbey (Abdij Affligem, Abbaye d'Affligem) is a Benedictine abbey in the municipality of Affligem, Flemish Brabant, Belgium, 12 mi to the north-west of Brussels.
+Affligem Abbey (Abdij Affligem, Abbaye d'Affligem) is a Benedictine abbey in the historic village of Hekelgem, now in the municipality of Affligem, Flemish Brabant, Belgium, 12 mi to the north-west of Brussels.
 Dedicated in 1086, it was the most important monastery in the Duchy of Brabant and therefore often called Primaria Brabantiae.

 History

 First foundation

 On 28 June 1062, an hermitical fraternity was founded in Affligem by six knights who repented of their violent way of life.
 Hermann II, Count Palatine of Lotharingia (1061–1085) and his guardian, Anno II, archbishop of Cologne (d.
 1075) donated the foundation grounds.
 On this land, the first abbey church, dedicated to Saint Peter, was erected in 1083.
 The Benedictine Rule was adopted in 1085, followed by the formal dedication of the abbey in 1086.

-The monks brewed beer as it was safer to drink than water.
+The first abbot of the abbey was Fulgentius (1088–1122), a monk of Saint-Vanne Abbey in Verdun, originally from Frasnes, in Walloon Brabant.
+John Cotton, whose De musica (c.
+1100-1121) is one of the earliest musical theses, is also referred to as ' Johannes Affligemensis' because he dedicated De musica to abbot Fulgentius.

 The counts of Brabant, also counts of Leuven, became their protectors (Vögte) in 1085/1086.
 A number of their family members are buried in the abbey church, including Queen Adeliza of England (d.
 1151), as well as her father Duke Godfrey I of Leuven (d.
 1139).
 Queen Adeliza was buried in the abbey church in 1151, near the clockwork.

 During the 12th century, the abbey became known for the strict adoption of the Cluniac observance.
 Several monasteries were founded by the monks of Affligem or assigned to the abbot of Affligem by their founder.
 Maria Laach Abbey in the Rhineland-Palatinate in Germany, was founded in 1093 as a priory of Affligem by the first Count Palatine of the Rhine Heinrich II von Laach and his wife Adelaide of Weimar-Orlamünde, widow of Hermann II of Lotharingia.
 Bernard of Clairvaux visited Affligem in 1146, where it is said his greeting to the Blessed Virgin was miraculously answered.
 In memory of this event, he donated his staff and chalice to the abbey (still preserved in the abbey).